From Markets to Lights: The Ultimate Guide to Christmas in Melbourne in 2025

 Myer Christmas windows

-Myer’s famous Christmas window display – the queues are very long to see the windows!
+Myer’s famous Christmas window display – expect long queues to see the windows!

 The Myer Christmas windows have been a tradition since 1956, when they were first unveiled at the department store’s Bourke Street location.
 Every year, they launch in the weeks leading up to Christmas to the much-anticipated delight of Melburnians, who flock to view their creative designs.